BrentBaccala/hurd/README.md

 1. [Documentation](doc)

-   [*Building an SSI Cluster with GNU/Hurd*](https://www.freesoft.org/software/hurd/building.pdf) is twenty page paper describing the current status of this work.
+   [*Building an SSI Cluster with GNU/Hurd*](https://www.freesoft.org/software/hurd/building.pdf) is a twenty page paper describing the current status of this work.

    There's also LaTeX source for the slide deck that I used for a [presentation at Catholic University](https://www.youtube.com/watch?v=JwsuAEF2FYE).